twolodzko/twolodzko.github.io/makefile-programming.md

 While Makefile's metaprogramming utilities are not as impressive as with some LISPs, they still can be quite helpful.
 Makefile supports [macros][macros] in two forms.
 We saw one form of macros in the section on [conditionals](#conditionals) when defining the `less` macro that was called using `$(call macro,args...)`.
+You might have noticed that in fact `less` is a named [lambda function][anonymous-function].

-The other kind of macros is declared using the `define` block and called the same way as variables.
+The second kind of macros is declared using the `define` block and called the same way as variables.
 The second kind of macros is snippets of code that get pasted to the code at the execution time.

 ```makefile
 define date